Fitness After Age 40: Reaching your goals at any age

 Why Diet Alone is Not Enough

 Some people rely solely on diet as a means to control body weight.
-Once again we must stress that when a person severely cuts calories to lose weight in the absence of any kind of muscle toning exercise, they face a potential problem with muscle atrophy and a slowing metabolism.
+Once again we must stress that when a person severely cuts calories to lose weight in the absence of any kind of muscle toning exercise, they face a potential problem with muscle atrophy and slowing metabolism.

 This slowing metabolism causes the individual to further cut calories if they desire to keep their weight low.